 11 - Portraits

-Once the ceremony is over, you might mingle with family for a bit before heading off to portraits (or skip the mingling if you’re tight on time and save that for the reception) however here is a quick run down of some photos you will want to get from that time between the ceremony and reception.
+Once the ceremony is over, you might mingle with family for a bit before heading off to portraits (or skip the mingling if you're tight on time and save that for the reception).
+First, however, here is a quick rundown of some photos you will want to get from that time between the ceremony and reception.

 - Bride & Groom